 The Grumman EA-6B Prowler is, simply, the most important single Electronic Warfare (EW) aircraft ever built or operated.
-The remarkable Prowler has been the naval services' primary EW platform for four decades and, as of 2013, had been in carrier duty longer than any other jet, from any other community, in history.
+The remarkable Prowler was the naval service's primary EW platform over five decades and, as of its 2015 retirement, had been in carrier duty longer than any other jet, from any other community, in history.

 From 1971 through 2015 the center of the Prowler's world was NAS Whidbey Island, WA with 15 Regular Navy and a pair of Reserve squadrons being formed for duty throughout the world.
 The Vikings of VAQ-129 acted as the Fleet Readiness Squadron (FRS, or better known as the "RAG") from 1971 through 2014, training combat-ready aircrew and maintainers for both Navy and Marine squadrons.

 170 EA-6Bs were built by Grumman at its Long Island, NY plant between 1970 and 1991.
 The hallmark of the type has been the series of upgrades the aircraft has gone through to keep it abreast, or ahead, of the threat.

 The aircraft's criticality to strike operations led to it being designated as "Low Density/High Demand" (LD/HD) after Operation Desert Storm as there never seemed to enough to meet the demand of the deployed forces.
 In 1995 Navy Prowlers began to carry out Expeditionary, land-based deployments where they replaced EF-111A Ravens being retired by the Air Force.
 By 1997 the Navy had four VAQ squadrons specifically trained for this Joint Force role, making deployments to Europe and Asia.